-What’s more, research now shows that the brain trauma associated with delirium also can have significant negative effects on long-term mental and physical health.
+What’s more, research now shows that the brain injury associated with delirium also can have significant negative effects on long-term cognitive, psychological and physical health.

 Important new finding: A meta-analysis just published in The Journal of the American Medical Association found that older patients with delirium were, on average, more likely to die within 22 months… at increased risk of entering a nursing home within 14 months… and more likely to develop dementia within four years.
 These patients also are more likely to suffer a serious physical disability.

 Equally disturbing: Up to about 60% of delirium cases go unrecognized by the patients’ doctors.

 The good news: Protocols now exist to help doctors and patients’ families prevent delirium in people who are at highest risk and to detect the condition when it occurs.
 Various approaches to treating and reversing delirium also are now being studied.